 - Language prerequisite: Four semesters of college-level Spanish or the equivalent

-The SU Santiago program is designed to maximize immersion and language acquisition through homestays, interdisciplinary field study, and enrollment in regular semester classes taught in Spanish at the Universidad de Chile and Pontificia Universidad Catolica.
-SU Abroad students enroll in classes alongside Chilean students in a wide range of disciplines.
+The Syracuse Santiago program is designed to maximize immersion and language acquisition through homestays, interdisciplinary field study, and enrollment in regular semester classes taught in Spanish at the Universidad de Chile and Pontificia Universidad Catolica.
+Syracuse Abroad students enroll in classes alongside Chilean students in a wide range of disciplines.
 Both graduate and undergraduate students have the option to participate in a professional internship.

 (3 credits; required for undergraduates)

 Designed to provide a broad overview of culture within the Southern Cone, Contemporary Issues in Chile and Latin America introduces you to important political, sociological, and environmental issues in the region—themes that you will pursue through various courses during the semester.
 The seminar consists of field study, lectures, site visits, and guest speakers both before and during the regular semester.
 The guided field study includes travel to urban and rural areas in Uruguay, Chile, and Argentina.